lief-project/LIEF/doc/sphinx/formats/pe/modifications/debug.rst

         pe.write("out.exe");

-The function |lief-pe-binary-remove-debug| can be used to remove a specific entry while the function |lief-pe-binary-clear-debug| removes **all** the debug
+The |lief-pe-binary-remove-debug| function can be used to remove a specific entry, whereas the |lief-pe-binary-clear-debug| function removes **all** debug entries:
-entries:

 .. tabs::